zaida04/g.js-self/.github/CONTRIBUTING.md

 # Setup
 To get ready to work on the codebase, please do the following:

-Fork & clone the repository, and make sure you're on the master branch Run npm install
+Fork & clone the repository, and make sure you're on the main branch Run npm install
 Code your heart out!
 Run npm run test to run ESLint and ensure any JSDoc changes are valid